 I shared some of my thinking as I interacted with the question in my small group.
 I shared what felt I was learning from the Lord as I did my own self evaluation.

-Talking about my small group conversation opened up nearly an hour long two way conversation that dwelt in themes like:
+Talking about my small group conversation opened up nearly an hour-long conversation that dwelt on themes like:

 - How to develop a relationship with God